How Nikki Haley could lose to Trump in Nevada - even though he’s not on the ballot

 As a result, a mandatory state-run Republican primary will be held on Tuesday 6 February.

-Ms Haley will instead face three lesser-known candidates – John Anthony Castro, Heath V Fulkerson and Donald Kjornes – in Tuesday’s primary while Mr Trump is only up against Texas pastor Ryan Binkey in the caucuses on Thursday, with all other challengers having long since dropped out.
+Ms Haley will instead face three lesser-known candidates – John Anthony Castro, Heath V Fulkerson and Donald Kjornes – in Tuesday’s primary while Mr Trump is only up against Texas pastor Ryan Binkey in the caucus on Thursday, with all other challengers having long since dropped out of the running.

-As a result, Ms Haley and Mr Trump are naturally both expected to win their parallel contests.
+As a result, Ms Haley and Mr Trump are both expected to win their parallel contests with ease.

-But the state’s 26 delegates will only be assigned from the caucuses, making any victory for the former UN ambassador almost entirely symbolic in the primary.
+But the state’s 26 delegates will only be assigned to the winner of the caucus, making any victory in the primary for the former UN ambassador almost entirely symbolic.

-A big performance indicating a groundswell of conservative support for her could provide Ms Haley’s campaign with some much-needed momentum ahead of the next, much-more-significant primary taking place later this month in her native South Carolina, which threatens to decide the future of her campaign even before we reach Super Tuesday on 5 March.
+That said, a big performance from Ms Haley revealing a groundswell of conservative support could provide her campaign with some much-needed momentum ahead of the next, much-more-significant primary taking place later this month in her native South Carolina, which threatens to decide the future of her bid for the nomination even before we arrive at Super Tuesday on 5 March.

-But, despite not competing in the primary, Mr Trump and his MAGA supporters could derail Ms Haley’s primary win in another way.
+Despite Mr Trump’s name not appearing on the ballot in the primary, his supporters could nevertheless find it worthwhile to attempt to derail Ms Haley’s inevitable win to stop any such surge in popularity from registering.

-After all, there is a way that the former president’s base might go about thwarting his opponent, even without his name appearing on the primary ballot.

-Instead of choosing one of the candidates who appears on the primary ballot, Mr Trump supporters could mark their ballot paper for: “None of these candidates.”
+Instead of casting their vote for one of her rivals that is listed on the ballot, they could simply choose to mark their paper with the phrase “None of these candidates” instead.

-It’s a move that would implicitly cast a protest vote on behalf of Mr Trump, as the only serious contender in the race besides Ms Haley.
+Such a step would stand as both an explicit protest vote against her candidacy and an implicit endorsement of Mr Trump.

-Such a dastardly move would actually have something in common with the massive write-in campaign that unofficially swept President Joe Biden to victory in the Democratic party’s New Hampshire primary – where his name also did not appear on that ballot over another local-level dispute.
+This tactic would actually have something in common with the massive write-in campaign that unofficially swept Joe Biden to victory in the Democratic Party’s New Hampshire primary last month, at which the president’s name had also been left off the ballot over another local-level dispute.

-A grassroots campaign effort had urged Democratic voters to add his name manually to ballots so that his challengers Dean Phillips and Marianne Williamson could not pick up a shock win by default.
+A grassroots campaign effort responded by urging Democratic voters to add his name in manually so that his challengers Dean Phillips and Marianne Williamson could not pick up a shock win by default, which would have only served to set off an unhelpful media narrative about his re-election campaign starting out in a state of crisis.

-So now, while the Nevada Republican primary and caucuses are unlikely to yield any surprises this week, it’s possible that Mr Trump’s camp may have one more trick up its sleeve to derail Ms Haley’s campaign.

 Join our commenting forum